 Percent of care plan problems resolved, on average, after one year of enrollment in the CLF Program (excludes clients with ongoing purchases).
 Target: 80%.

-The CLF Program will continue to make progress towards this performance measure target in FY20/21.
+The CLF Program will continue to make progress towards this performance measure target in FY 21/22.
 This measure reflects the complexity of the population served as participants tend to have complex needs that take time to resolve or develop new care needs to remain stable in the community.
-However, while a subset of participants will always have less than 100% of their care plan problems resolved due to ongoing care needs, review of participant records has identified that staff training related to database utilization is needed to ensure care plan items are updated throughout enrollment.
-In FY 19/20, DAS and the CLF Program enhanced staff training to ensure that documentation and operational processes support data integrity and accuracy of these performance measurements.
+However, while a subset of participants will always have less than 100% of their care plan problems resolved due to ongoing care needs, review of participant records has identified that staff training and enhanced supervision related to database utilization is needed to ensure care plan items are updated throughout enrollment.
+In FY 20/21, DAS and the CLF Program continued prior years' efforts to enhance staff training to ensure that documentation and operational processes support data integrity and accuracy of these performance measurements.
 This includes upgrades to the care plan tool implemented in FY 18/19 that care managers use to set goals with participants and track progress toward these goals.

-CLF currently meets the new city ordinance that requires collection of sexual orientation and gender identity data effective July 2017.
+CLF has been meeting the city ordinance that requires collection of sexual orientation and gender identity data effective July 2017.
 IOA has adopted DAS' standardized demographic indicators and the reporting of sexual orientation and gender identity.